 The recipe calls for sour cream.

 Full fatr is awesome.
-However, if you want to lighten up the Holiday Creamy Corny Cornbread, go a head and use Light Sour Cream.
+However, if you want to lighten up the Instant Pot Corn Casserole, go a head and use Light Sour Cream.
 It works really well too.

-Since I am crazy about my Homemade Thick Greek Yogurt, I like to use it in this Holiday Creamy Corny Cornbread in place of Sour Cream.
+Since I am crazy about my Homemade Thick Greek Yogurt, I like to use it in this Instant Pot Corn Casserole in place of Sour Cream.

 My Homemade Greek Yogurt comes out thick and creamy and delicious.